The Pros and Cons Of Equity Release Products In 2024

 Borrow with a tenure guarantee

-Equity release schemes are a type of secured borrowing for homeowners, without the risk of the lender selling your property if you miss your monthly repayments because there are none.
+Equity release schemes are a type of secured borrowing for homeowners.
+They do not risk the lender selling your property if you miss your monthly repayments because there are none.

 With other types of secured finance, you must keep up the repayment schedule.
 With most equity release products, you can choose to repay capital plus interest only when you or your partner are both in care homes for the long term, or deceased.